CrissCCL/CrissCCL/README.md

 - Hardware and software project structures
 - Supporting material for larger technical analyses

+They are intended as **starting points, templates, and technical references**.

-> Detailed design rationale, comparative studies, and reproducible analyses
+> Detailed design rationale, comparative studies, and fully reproducible analyses
-> are developed separately as **technical content for members**.
+> are developed separately as **member-supported technical content**.

 ---